 - Bringing our hearts to work and all our communications.

 - Getting to Aha – today.

 I decided to write my superpowers on my About page.
 You might want to do that with yours too.

 Isn’t that what people really want to know before they hire you?
 They want to know “what makes you so special?”

 You can see the final list I’m using on my About page.

 Are you ready to say what some of your superpowers are in the comments box below?
 It’s OK to tell us.
 It can be a brief rough draft.
 No one will hold you to it.
 Try it on.

-If you don’t your superpowers, your homework is to decide how you will figure that out.
+If you don’t your superpowers, I invite you to decide how you will figure that out, for homework.
 (I’m such a teacher, assigning homework to people at large!
 Yowza.
 Oh, maybe that teacher habit is a sign of another superpower in me.
 Hmm.)